squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 things into consideration.
 The current algorithm (for Squid-2) goes something like this:

-- Responses with *Cache-Control: Private* are NOT cachable.
+- Responses with *Cache-Control: Private* are NOT cacheable.
-- Responses with *Cache-Control: No-Cache* are NOT cachable by Squid older than [Squid-3.2](/Releases/Squid-3.2).
+- Responses with *Cache-Control: No-Cache* are NOT cacheable by Squid older than [Squid-3.2](/Releases/Squid-3.2).
-- Responses with *Cache-Control: No-Store* are NOT cachable.
+- Responses with *Cache-Control: No-Store* are NOT cacheable.
-- Responses for requests with an *Authorization* header are cachable ONLY if the reponse includes *Cache-Control: Public* or some other special parameters controling revalidation.
+- Responses for requests with an *Authorization* header are cacheable ONLY if the response includes *Cache-Control: Public* or some other special parameters controlling revalidation.
-- The following HTTP status codes are cachable:
+- The following HTTP status codes are cacheable:
   - 200 OK
   - 203 Non-Authoritative Information
   - 300 Multiple Choices